If you have questions about the ethics code or reporting of an ethics complaint, please email Ethics@ccarnet.org.

 Rabbis in a congregation should treat each other as trusting colleagues, upholding each other in their work, and encouraging each other in their ideas.

 a.
 The senior rabbi should share rabbinic duties with the assistant/associate rabbi (and/or rabbi-educator) in such ways as to enhance opportunities for growth.
 To the extent possible, these duties should be described during the interview process, so that there will be no misunderstanding later.
-Should a change in status or responsibilities be desired, in a way that effects the relationship between the rabbis, the matter should be discussed fully between the colleagues and every effort made to reach a mutual accommodation.
+Should a change in status or responsibilities be desired, in a way that affects the relationship between the rabbis, the matter should be discussed fully between the colleagues and every effort made to reach a mutual accommodation.
 If, despite their best efforts, the colleagues are unable to resolve the matter between themselves, they should turn to the CCAR leadership or URJ regional director for mediation of their differences.

 b.
 Rabbis should show due regard for each other, enhance and support each other’s work and standing, and avoid any activity which would foster congregational disharmony.